‘Enough prayers, time for some action’: Biden introduces executive orders on gun control

 RELATED: Boulder King Soopers shooting: 21-year-old man to be charged with 10 counts of first-degree murder

-The White House has hopes for legislative action.
-Part of Biden’s measures asks Congress to pass an appropriate national red flag law that would allow family members or law enforcement to petition for a court order temporarily barring people in crisis from accessing firearms if they present a danger to themselves or others.
+Part of Biden’s action asks Congress to pass an appropriate national red flag law that would allow family members or law enforcement to petition for a court order temporarily barring people in crisis from accessing firearms if they present a danger to themselves or others.

+The gun show loophole allows buyers to purchase a gun from a gun show, where background checks aren’t required.
+The Charleston loophole allows guns to be purchased if the FBI hasn’t completed a background check within three business days.
+And the boyfriend loophole allows physically abusive ex-boyfriends and stalkers with previous convictions to maintain access to firearms.

-Democrats control the executive branch and both chambers of Congress.
-Even so, the slim Senate advantage likely wouldn’t be enough to pass the bills.
+Democrats control both chambers of Congress, but the slim Senate advantage likely wouldn’t be enough to pass the bills that would end the loopholes.

 Republicans are expected to oppose many, if not all, of Biden’s measures.
-The party has positioned itself as defenders of the Second Amendment and tried to paint the opposition as gun confiscators.
+The party has positioned itself as defender of the Second Amendment and tried to paint the opposition as gun confiscators.
+Before he went into his plans, Biden dismissed the notion that his measures were a threat to the Second Amendment — calling it a "phony argument."

-The odds that the background check bills passed in the House last month will make it through the Senate aren’t so favorable — thus the president’s reliance on executive action.

 RELATED: House passes bill to expand background checks for gun sales